autonity/docs.autonity.org/reference/api/asm/supplycontrol/index.md

 :::

-## totalSupply
+## getTotalSupply

-Returns the total supply of Auton under management.
+Returns the total supply of Auton.
+I.e. the total amount of ATN minted to the Supply Control contract at genesis.

 ### Parameters